mezo-org/musd/docs/rfc-microloans.md

   - Note that if we want others to run the bot we will need to monitor profitability of liquidations more closely.
 - What are the fees?
 - What are the other parameters (minimum/maximum CR for microloans)?
-- What happens in the case that the main trove is liquidated?
 - What is the governance model?
 What access controls do we want to put in place?
 - What does the upgrade path look like?